 Finally, we interpret our results as providing a rationale for the prevalence of partnerships in industries with poor monitoring of the venture's progress.
-In particular, as documented by Von Nordenflycht (2010), "opaque" quality is a key characteristic of the knowledge-intensive environment of the professional sector, where partnerships are prevalent.12 Our results are related to Levin and Tadelis (2005), who rely on partnership's comparative advantage in industries where employee quality is hard to evaluate, and to Morrison and Wilhelm (2004), who focus on partnership's impact on fostering mentorship relations.
+In particular, as documented by Von Nordenflycht (2010), "opaque" quality is a key characteristic of the knowledge-intensive environment of the professional sector, where partnerships are prevalent.13 Our results are related to Levin and Tadelis (2005), who rely on partnership's comparative advantage in industries where employee quality is hard to evaluate, and to Morrison and Wilhelm (2004), who focus on partnership's impact on fostering mentorship relations.
+In contrast to these, we focus on the incentive provision for partnerships given imperfect monitoring of its quality.